evortriede/PumpController/README.md

 The Pump Setting shows the current setting of the pump.
 The value is unitless and represents the raw value given to either the ESP32 DAC or the MCP4725 DAC, depending on how the firmware was compiled (see Building Firmware below).
 The maximum value is 255 when using the ESP32 DAC or 4095 when using the MCP4725.
 The output from either DAC is given to the Kamoer DIPump550 pump which expects 0-5 volts to affect between 0 and 400 RPM.
 The ESP32 DAC can output a maximum of ~3 volts whereas the MCP4725 can output up to ~4.5 volts.
 Since the highest speed that we ever expect to need to run the pump is ~50 RPM, either method is capable; however, the MCP4725 has a larger range and is more precise.
 One may enter a number and click the Change button to affect a new value.

 The Automatic button may be clicked to start the automatic adjustment of the pump.
 When clicked the text in the button will change to "Manual" and clicking again will stop automatic adjustment and change the text back to "Automatic".
 When in automatic mode, pump adjustments are made by comparing the calculated ppm to the sweet spot.
 If the ppm value is within the configured tolerance of the midpoint between the configured low and high sweet spot values, no change will take place.
 If the ppm value is below that range, the pump speed will be increased.
-If it is above the range it will be decreased.
+If it is above the range, it will be decreased.
 In automatic mode, manual pump changes can still be made and the adjustments will be made to the manually entered value.
 The interval between adjustments is controlled by the Adjust Frequency configuration field (see below).
-Pump changes take some time to reach the CL17 and the CL17 takes 1.75 minutes between readings, so the minimum effective interval is probably about five minutes in order to give the CL17 time to stabelize at the new chlorine concentration.
+Pump changes take some time to reach the CL17 and the CL17 takes 1.75 minutes between readings, so the minimum effective interval is probably about five minutes in order to give the CL17 time to stabilize at the new chlorine concentration.

 The Config link brings up the configuration page.